Spironolactone and Hydrochlorothiazide

 However, because Spironolactone and Hydrochlorothiazide tablets contain both Spironolactone and Hydrochlorothiazide, the toxic effects may be intensified, and signs of thiazide overdosage may be present.
 These include electrolyte imbalance such as hypokalemia and/or hyponatremia.
 The potassium-sparing action of spironolactone may predominate and hyperkalemia may occur, especially in patients with impaired renal function.
 BUN determinations have been reported to rise transiently with hydrochlorothiazide.
 There may be CNS depression with lethargy or even coma.

-Induce vomiting or evacuate the stomach by lavage.
+Treatment: Induce vomiting or evacuate the stomach by lavage.
 There is no specific antidote.
-Treatment is supportive to maintain hydration, electrolyte balance and vital functions.
+Treatment is supportive to maintain hydration, electrolyte balance, and vital functions.

 Spironolactone and Hydrochlorothiazide Dosage and Administration

-The usual maintenance dose of Spironolactone and Hydrochlorothiazide tablets is 100 mg each of Spironolactone and Hydrochlorothiazide daily, administered in a single-dose or in divided doses, but may range from 25 mg to 200 mg of each component daily depending on the response to the initial titration.
+Edema in adults (congestive heart failure, hepatic cirrhosis, or nephrotic syndrome).
+The usual maintenance dose of Spironolactone and Hydrochlorothiazide tablets is 100 mg each of Spironolactone and Hydrochlorothiazide daily, administered in a single dose or in divided doses, but may range from 25 mg to 200 mg of each component daily depending on the response to the initial titration.
 In some instances it may be desirable to administer separate tablets of either spironolactone or hydrochlorothiazide in addition to Spironolactone and Hydrochlorothiazide tablets in order to provide optimal individual therapy.

-The onset of diuresis with Spironolactone and Hydrochlorothiazide tablets occurs promptly and, due to prolonged effect of the spironolactone component, persists for 2 to 3 days after Spironolactone and Hydrochlorothiazide tablets are discontinued.
+The onset of diuresis with Spironolactone and Hydrochlorothiazide tablets occurs promptly and, due to prolonged effect of the spironolactone component, persists for two to three days after Spironolactone and Hydrochlorothiazide tablets are discontinued.

-Although the dosage will vary depending on the results of titration of the individual ingredients, many patients will be found to have an optimal response to 50 mg to 100 mg each of Spironolactone and Hydrochlorothiazide daily, given in a single-dose or in divided doses.
+Essential hypertension.
+Although the dosage will vary depending on the results of titration of the individual ingredients, many patients will be found to have an optimal response to 50 mg to 100 mg each of Spironolactone and Hydrochlorothiazide daily, given in a single dose or in divided doses.

 Concurrent potassium supplementation is not recommended when Spironolactone and Hydrochlorothiazide tablets are used in the long-term management of hypertension or in the treatment of most edematous conditions, since the spironolactone content of Spironolactone and Hydrochlorothiazide tablets is usually sufficient to minimize loss induced by the hydrochlorothiazide component.